 A collection of number talks teaching resources that support meaningful and highly engaging conversations in the mathematics classroom.

-Number talks are a daily, math activity that allow students to have meaningful and highly engaging conversations about mathematics.
-Incorporating these short, ten-minute daily exercises into your classroom routine not only help students develop mental math and flexible thinking about numbers and operations, but also provide opportunities for them to investigate and apply mathematical connections and relationships.
+Number talks are daily math activities that allow students to have meaningful and highly engaging conversations about mathematics.
+Incorporating these short, ten-minute daily exercises into your classroom routine not only helps students develop mental math and flexible thinking about numbers and operations, but also provides opportunities for them to investigate and apply mathematical connections and relationships.

 This teaching resource pack includes:

 - Number Talks – Number Sense Task Cards

 - Number Talks – Decimal Representation Task Cards